Vail Colorado skiing is epic, like their

 is if one is full, go next door, both happy hours are great deals in beautiful

-At Beaver Creek, on mountain, C
+At Beaver Creek, C

 House and The Chop House both offer happy hour right at the base of the